Nikhilsunny1161/ISSUETRACKER/README.md

 1.Build a neat UI

 2.Home Page
-    Show a list of projects.
+    ->Show a list of projects.
       Give a button to create a new Project (On creating a new project it should appear in the list)

 3.Create Project Page
     -> Accept the following fields to create a project